ReSpeak/tsclientlib/README.md

 This repository implements the TeamSpeak3 protocol for usage in clients and bots.

 If you are searching for a usable client, [Qint](https://github.com/ReSpeak/Qint) is a cross-platform TeamSpeak client, which ~~is~~ will be using this library.

-## Build and run
+## Projects

+ - tsproto: The low level library that does the network part
+ - tsproto-bookkeeping: Store information when connected to a server

-Clone the repository
+## Clone

 ```
 git clone https://github.com/ReSpeak/tsclientlib.git